AntKing12/EmbeddedSystem/README.md

 # EmbeddedSysyem
-Embedded Systems code used through the coarse
+Embedded Systems code used through the course

 Created a matlab  file that allowed for a filter and signal to be created The signal would be run at different frequencies to test how the filter would react to different signals